 Expenses Funded From Future Revenues

-Expenses Funded from Future Revenues records the amount of non-vesting sick leave benefits and unpaid vacation pay for staff which will be funded from future revenues.
+The Expenses Funded from Future Revenues records the amount of non-vesting sick leave benefits and unpaid vacation pay for staff which will be funded from future revenues.
 It also records the actuarially determined expense for employee future benefits and change in pension liability.

 Capital Asset Fund

 The Capital Asset Fund consists of restricted contributions resulting from capital asset co-funding arrangements with external parties, contributed capital assets and government grants, restricted for the purpose of acquiring capital assets and retiring capital advances.
-Funding agreements, using promissory notes as a vehicle, entered into with the Provincial Government, for the construction or acquisition of capital assets, which will be repaid from future funding provided by the Provincial Government through Education and Advanced Learning (EAL), are recorded as capital grants.
+Funding agreements, using promissory notes as a vehicle, entered into with the Provincial Government, for the construction or acquisition of capital assets, which will be repaid from future funding provided by the Provincial Government through Manitoba Education and Training (MET), are recorded as capital grants.
 These capital grants, under the restricted fund method of accounting, are reflected as revenue in the Statement of Operations and Changes in Fund Balances.
-The interest expense and the related future funding from EAL, over the terms of the promissory notes, to offset the interest expense and principal payments, are both excluded from the Statement of Operations and Changes in Fund Balances.
+The interest expense and the related future funding from MET, over the terms of the promissory notes, to offset the interest expense and principal payments, are both excluded from the Statement of Operations and Changes in Fund Balances.
 Expenses include interest on debt relating to the acquisition or construction of capital assets, amortization and gains or losses on disposal of capital assets, including write-downs resulting from obsolescence.

 Research and Special Fund